simonchen/maoyan_font_decryption/README.md

 # maoyan_font_decryption
+The numeric decryption solution for maoyan.com written in python, it could be used for general sites who uses same encryption technique.

-Comprehensive font decryption schema written in python Recently, the font encryption technique is quite popularity used for Chinese sites, for prevent data scraping, the senstive data such as the numbers is encoded using a special method - Font encryption, below is an example on maoyan.com (a popular movie site in Chinese)
+Recently, the font encryption technique is quite popularity used for Chinese sites, for prevent data scraping, the senstive data such as the numbers is encoded using a special method - Font encryption, below is an example on maoyan.com (a popular movie site in Chinese)
 ![Maoyan.com - Font encryption](maoyan_font_screenshot.png)